2024 Year End Reflection

 This season was SIGNIFICANTLY more easeful than 2023 to say the least!
 While giving birth to Dortheea in mid-April last year was such a gift of expansion and an opportunity for me to grow (and let go) in so many ways, it was very hard on my body.
 This year felt like a breath of fresh, more gentle air.

 Overall, the weather was quite nice and gentle as well with NO late May frost after 3 years running of that, thank Goddess.
-I really do not have any complaints about the weather this year.
+I really do not have many complaints about the weather this year.
 I didn’t have to irrigate too much, it wasn’t too cold, it wasn’t too wet, there were no air quality issues.
-A lovely year, weather-wise.
+Overall, a lovely year, weather-wise.

 From a production standpoint, we put in an astounding 25-30% more value in the CSA shares than what folks paid for!
 WOW!
 That is actually probably too much but we literally had so much!